Yelp/elastalert/docs/source/ruletypes.rst

 ``--data FILE``: Use a JSON file as a data source instead of Elasticsearch.
 The file should be a single list containing objects, rather than objects on separate lines.
-Note than this uses mock functions which mimic some Elasticsearch query methods and is not guarenteed to have the exact same results as with Elasticsearch.
+Note than this uses mock functions which mimic some Elasticsearch query methods and is not guaranteed to have the exact same results as with Elasticsearch.
 For example, analyzed string fields may behave differently.

 ``--alert``: Trigger real alerts instead of the debug (logging text) alert.